apache/flink/docs/dev/stream/operators/windows.md

 #### Incremental Window Aggregation with ReduceFunction

-The following example shows how an incremental `ReduceFunction` can be combined with a `WindowFunction` to return the smallest event in a window along with the start time of the window.
+The following example shows how an incremental `ReduceFunction` can be combined with a `ProcessWindowFunction` to return the smallest event in a window along with the start time of the window.

 <div class="codetabs" markdown="1">